omaraboelfadl/COE49413-S25-Group-1/README.md

 5. **Open the project file**
   Open the file named `cv_project_code_test_run.ipynb` using Jupyter Notebook.
-  Note that this file will import the dataset and load our best developed model: `early_birds_model_less_complex.h5`
+  Note that this file will import the dataset and load our best developed model named `early_birds_model_less_complex.h5`.

 7. **Run the notebook**
   Run all cells in the notebook.